krzysztofradomski/mb3/README.md

 # MB3
-React.js version of mb2 message board app.
+React.js version of the [MB2](https://github.com/krzysztofradomski/mb2/) message board app.
 This is an online only application.

 > Check out the live demo: [MB3](https://krzysztofradomski.github.io/mb3/)